Weak gravitational lensing shear measurement with FPFS: analytical mitigation of noise bias and selection bias: Second-order revision for nonlinear noise bias

 \section{Second-order revision for nonlinear noise bias}

 Here we present the expectation values of noisy, measurable quantities (indicated with a tilde), relative to those of the unobservable, noiseless quanties (without a tilde).
-First, we obtain the second-order nonlinear noise bias correction for $\langle s_0 \rangle$ and $\langle s_4 \rangle$:
+We only keep to the second-order terms of noise residuals and neglect the higher-order terms.
+First, we obtain the expectation for $\tilde{s}_0$ and $\tilde{s}_4$: